 1993 – 1997

 My bleached hair waved above my shoulder.
 My intention was not the Japanese surfer look I sported but a mixed-cultural androgynous model that my Timberland’s would hopefully heighten.
-The mall’s glossy ground rose to my moisturised legs, up my white denim skort (shorts that’s half skirt), then to my tight grey top.
+The mall’s glossy marble rose to my moisturised legs, up my white denim skort (half short, half skirt), then to my tight grey top.
 My blemished face shone making you forget I had eyes.
 Tucked in my bag, strapped across my body, was the money I saved up from my “do you want fries with that?” job to buy my first perfume.

-From memory I see photos of my family and me on holidays by a beach, a lake, in a hotel lobby, on a dance floor, in my mother’s home.
-I was 16, and it was the first year of psychiatric evaluation for my transition.
-In one of the photos by a lake, I am taller than everyone around me, my wavy, bleached hair is salty, my skin is smooth and tanned in the evening sun, and the boatneck shirt I wear compliments my shoulders.
+When I was 16, my first year of psychiatric evaluation for my transition, I was on holidays with my family.
+I see that photo now: My wavy, bleached hair is salty, my skin is smooth and tanned in the evening sun, and the boatneck shirt I wear compliments my shoulders.
+I am taller that everyone around me.
 Despite my cheeks being bumpy and lumpy with acne my smile is big.
-I felt I was maturing into the person I would become.
+I felt I was becoming something, someone.

 The perfume I wore at this period in my life was Dune by Christian Dior (1991).
-I’m pretty sure I convinced my mother to buy it for me for the trip.
-When I first smelled it on a counter I recognised the warmth of the woman I was desiring for myself.
-A quiet confidence that the wind could embrace as its own.
+I convinced my mother to buy it for me for the trip.
+When I first smelled it on a counter I recognised the warmth of the woman I desired myself to be: a quiet confidence that even the wind could embrace as its own.
 The images this perfume imparted in my ever-growing imagination were poetic, smooth, lulling, private, peaceful.
 The desire to be at peace with who I am.

 A couple of years pass.
-My sister and I were walking, she looked at my long, frizzy hair (plain brown) and said I looked like a “druggo”.
-I shaved it all off, then played with shaving Saturnian rings, horseshoes, and random shapes on my head.
+I shave off all my long, frizzy, brown hair when my sister said I looked like a “druggo.”
+That’s when played with shaving Saturnian rings, horseshoes, and other random shapes on my head.
 I was exploring a new sense of self: reading Buddhism, practicing hatha yoga, meditation, and my introduction into mindfulness.
 By some gentle transition I sought out Dune’s young brother Dune pour homme by Christian Dior (1997), and Platinum Égoïste by Chanel (1993).
-The former smelled comforting, especially in the woolen, mustard v-neck jumper I wore to death at the time.
+The former smelled comforting.
 And I brought the Chanel on my first trip to France.

 I don’t know what happened but when I completed my second year of evaluation, on the eve of my hormones being prescribed, something changed.
-Convinced of my transition since I was 6-years-old, nothing surprised me more when on the way home from the psychiatrist – our the last meeting – I heard a conversation in my mind: the bus was full, the sun was shining, I sat on the seat facing everyone: what I heard was, “If God wants me to be who and what I want to be, then I can be who and what I want to be like this.
+Convinced of my transition since I was 6-years-old, nothing surprised me more when on the way home from the psychiatrist – our last meeting – I heard a conversation in my mind (the bus was full, the sun was shining, I sat on the seat facing everyone): “If God wants me to be who and what I want to be, then I can be who and what I want to be like this.
 As I am.”